codesharedot/qtum-price-ruby/README.md

-# zcash price ruby
+# dogecoin price ruby

-Gets the zcash price with Ruby (from JSON).
+Gets the dogecoin price with Ruby (from JSON).

 https://ruby-lang.co